gear-foundation/gear-wiki/docs/gear/glossary.md

 ### Account

-In cryptocurrency systems, a user is represented by an account that has address(es) with specific balances associated with their address.
+In cryptocurrency systems, a user is represented by an account that has an address(es) with specific balances associated with their address.
 Besides that, an account can contain additional details such as contact information, eligibility for rewards, and more.

 ### Actor